peelonet/kahvi/README.md

 Java compiler partially based on [Janino](http://www.janino.net), but mostly written from scratch.

-It's purpose is to create minor improvements for the Java language, not to create a completely new programming language for JVM.
+It's purpose is to add minor improvements for the Java language, not to create a completely new programming language for JVM.

-Here are some of the features:
+Here are some of the planned features:

 ## Default visibility

-Since im tired of writing `public` everywhere, types, fields, constructors and methods all have a default visibility.
-For types, constructors and methods, it's `public` and for fields it's `private`.
+Since i'm tired of writing `public` everywhere, types, fields, constructors and methods all have a default visibility.
+For types, constructors and methods, default visibility is `public` and for fields it's `private`.

 ~~~~
 class Example